 Approximately 70% of Social Security Disability claims fail on the first attempt.

 Filing an Initial Claim

 It is important to include in your application a complete and detailed medical history.
 This includes the names, telephone numbers, and addresses of every single clinic, hospital and doctor you saw in relation to the injury for which you are claiming Social Security Disability.
 It is also necessary to present a record of every job you have held for the past 15 years.

 The DDS will then determine whether your injury is preventing you from returning to your old line of work, or achieving any type of substantial gainful employment.
-This portion of a Social Security Disability claim can take several months to complete depending on the availability of your medical records.
+This portion of a Social Security Disability claim can take a while to complete depending on the availability of your medical records.

 About 30% of applications are successful on the first attempt.
 If your Social Security Disability claim is unsuccessful at this juncture, you have two choices.

 While it is possible to file an entirely new disability claim, statistics have shown that when a person has an initial claim rejected, all subsequent Social Security Disability claims will also fail.
 It will also delay the inevitable hearing process, as you will have to wait several months before your new claim is processed.